XiaochunLU/thrift-for-vertx/lib/vertx-java/README.md

 Compiler
 --------
-Specify _--gen java:vertx_ to generate your thrift files into javascript source for using with this lib.
+Specify _--gen java:vertx_ to generate your thrift files into java source for using with this lib.

 How to use with Vert.x
 ----------------------